ai-cfia/nachet-model/.github/ISSUE_TEMPLATE/model-misclassification.md

 **Supporting Images**
 To better understand the issue, please add screenshots:
-* **Result Screenshot**: Include a screenshot of the interface showing the classification error or the issue as it appears in your environment.
+* **Results**: Include a screenshot of the interface showing the classification error or the issue as it appears in your environment.
 * **Source Image**: Attach the actual picture or image used when you encountered the issue.

-**Additional Context**
-Please provide the microscope settings when the picture was taken.
+* **Microscope Settings**:  the microscope settings when the picture was taken.